haiku/website/content/blog/pulkomandy/2018-03-04_haiku_monthly_activity_report_february_2018.md

 manager, rather than an application store, so we will probably need to revisit this at some later time.</p>

-<p>Andrew Lindesay also integrated some changes to continue iproving performance
+<p>Andrew Lindesay also integrated some changes to continue improving performance
 and reliability of HaikuDepot and in particular the integration with the server which provides icons, screnshots and user ratings.
 He started provisioning for future API changes and continued the work on getting notifications in batches,